PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-billing-webhook-events/README.md

 ## Events

 ::: tip Timestamps
-Timestamp are UTC in seconds
+Timestamp are UTC in seconds.
 :::

-Every events body follow this structure and contains `customer` :
+Every events body follow this structure and contains `customer`:

 ```js
 {